Nova A.

 Qualitative Research Questions

-Below are the qualitative research questions.
+Here are the qualities that characterize qualitative research questions:

 • The questions usually start with ‘what’ or ‘how’.